-After solving these 2 questions the interviewer has still some time so he asked the third question.
+After solving these 2 questions the interviewer had still some time so he asked the third question.

-I was not able to understand the problem statement in one go, after all the clarifications required i gave the mathematical approach to solve this problem.
+I was not able to understand the problem statement in one go after all the clarifications required I gave the mathematical approach to solve this problem.
 He was convinced with the solution but was emphasizing as to which data structure could come in more handy for solving this particular problem.
-After few hints i told that it can be solved using stacks.
+After a few hints, I told that it can be solved using stacks.

 2 questions were asked in this round :

 - Given a stream of characters, find the first non-repeating character from stream.
 You need to tell the first non-repeating character in O(1) time at any moment.

 - Print the longest leaf to leaf path in a Binary tree.